-2.6.1 ACADEMIC FREEDOM
+2.6.1 Academic freedom

-The University is committed to the preservation and protection of the scholarly values of Academic Freedom.
-Academic Freedom means the freedom of academic staff members to engage in critical enquiry, intellectual discourse and public controversy without fear or favour but does not include the right to harass, intimidate, vilify or to maliciously damage the reputation of the University.
+- 2.6.1.1 The University is committed to the preservation and protection of the scholarly values of Academic Freedom.
+Academic Freedom means the freedom of academic staff members to engage in critical enquiry, intellectual discourse and public controversy without fear or favour but does not include the right to harass, intimidate, vilify or to maliciously damage the reputation of the University. - 2.6.1.2 A staff member will not be disciplined for misconduct or serious misconduct where academic freedom is exercised in accordance with this clause.

-2.6.2 STAFF RIGHTS
+2.6.2 Staff rights

 The University acknowledges that all staff members, without fear of discrimination, are entitled to express freely their opinion about the institution or system in which they work, provided that such free expression does not include the right to harass, intimidate, vilify or to maliciously damage the reputation of the University.

 This includes freedom from institutional censorship and freedom to participate in professional or representative bodies or associations.

-2.6.3 MORAL RIGHTS
+2.6.3 Moral rights